0xAtef/0xAtef/README.md

 In the online realm, I am recognized as 0xAtef.
 My professional passion revolves around SOC, Incident Response, Threat Detection, Threat Hunting, Threat Emulation, as well as SOC Automation, with a specific focus on Blue/Purple teaming

 I am deeply enthusiastic about Developing and scripting, particularly in the realm of automation.
 My core belief is that you need to understand what you are protecting.
 I am dedicated to remaining well-informed and up-to-date with the latest trends and advancements in the dynamic field of cybersecurity

+--->

+# Sr. Security Analyst Specializing in Threat Detection, Threat Hunting, Incident Response, and Automation

+I hold a certification in Threat Hunting (eCTHPv2) and possess practical expertise in leading SOCs, developing processes, use cases, playbooks, and automation workflows, as well as designing Detection rules.
+My skills include SIEM administration, implementing SOAR solutions, integrating SOCs with automation tools, and proficient scripting.

+In the online realm, I am recognized as 0xAtef.
+My professional passion revolves around SOC operations, Incident Response, Threat Detection, Threat Hunting, Threat Emulation, and SOC Automation, with a specific focus on Blue/Purple teaming.
+I am also skilled in EDR assessment and C2 framework usage.

+I am deeply enthusiastic about development and scripting, particularly in the realm of automation.
+My core belief is that to effectively protect, you need to understand what you are protecting.
+I am dedicated to staying well-informed and up-to-date with the latest trends and advancements in the dynamic field of cybersecurity.

 <div align="center">
   <img src="https://profile-counter.glitch.me/0xAtef/count.svg?"  />